moolgom/3DLCSEncoder/README.md

 ## Compression of Uniform Resolution TSDF Volumes Using the Stanford3D Dataset

+We provide a script for testing the Fully-Factorized Prior, Scale-Hyprerprior, and Proposed HyperLCS models.

 The Stanford 3D Dataset can be downloaded from [https://graphics.stanford.edu/data/3Dscanrep/](https://graphics.stanford.edu/data/3Dscanrep/).

 ```